Information for Victorian workplaces

 - changes to work duties, such as doing different duties at work.

-Participating in the JobKeeper scheme?
-We have information about alternative work arrangements under JobKeeper.
+We also have information about alternative work arrangements under the JobKeeper scheme.
 This can include changing employee duties and location or giving JobKeeper enabling stand down directions to employees.
-Learn more at JobKeeper scheme – overview.
+Different rules apply to employers (legacy employers) and employees who were previously receiving JobKeeper payments under the JobKeeper scheme.
+Learn more at:

 Back to top

 Reducing staffing levels and complying with awards and enterprise agreements

 Awards and enterprise agreements include terms about paying full-time and part-time employees for fixed or agreed hours of work and have requirements to consult employees about major workplace change and changes to rosters or hours.

 When an employer is required by an enforceable government direction to temporarily reduce staffing levels, they should consider their obligations under an award or enterprise agreement and consider the available options, including:

 The JobKeeper scheme has been extended until 28 March 2021, with some changes.
 The JobKeeper changes to the Fair Work Act have also been extended, with some changes.

 There are two kinds of employers who can use the JobKepeer provisions in the Fair Work Act: qualifying employers and legacy employers.

 Qualifying employers are employers who qualify for the JobKeeper scheme and are receiving JobKeeper payments for their employees.